The slow-burning platform of industrial age socio-economics and government

 My hypotheses are that:

-- the productivity levels in the management of the common good within a jurisdiction are not high enough to ensure sustainability of maintenance and delivery of services into the future;
+- Productivity levels – the productivity levels of the existing socio-economic system within a jurisdiction are not high enough to ensure sustainability of affordable public services into the future;

-- existing methods for improving productivity are inadequate; and,
+- Existing methods – existing methods for improving productivity and socio-environmental balance are inadequate; and,

-- the multiple causes of inadequate productivity are related to our industrial age public service management apparatus and approach to organising the common good.
+- Underlying causes – the multiple underlying causes of inadequate productivity and socio-environmental imbalance are related to our industrial age socio-economic system and public service management apparatus.

 The following sections provide a summary of the current status of my research for each of the points above: